aukkawut/aukkawut.github.io/index.md

 For projects, please refers to my [Github](https://github.com/aukkawut) repo and please note that most of the projects there are exploratory project for me to learn new things.
 It might or might not contains any value for the society and I hope that some day I can reach the level that I can work on the project that has real value to the society.
 One of the example of things I might do is as shown here

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lSp0tFB9zFY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+#### Major Qualifying Project (MQP): one of WPI graduation requirement

+I was working (with my friend, Palawat) on predicting RNA secondary structure with graph based deep learning approach.
+We tackling this problem probabilistically (not by minimizing the thermodynamic energy) and found that we actually getting close to compete with the current SOTA model.
+All of the report and writeups will be available after everything is sorted out.

 ### Problems/Notes